 Quarterly health and safety spending broken down between SF, MF, and mobile homes (if the utility has a mobile homes offering, or if they are able to track whether a mobile home participated); and

-A qualitative narrative describing health and safety trends, successes and challenges.
+A qualitative narrative describing health and safety trends, successes and challenges, including differences by building type, where notable.

 Stakeholders accept other health and safety reporting annually.
 However, stakeholders would like to see a report summarizing health and safety efforts in 2023.